htso/Robinhood_at_a_glance/README.md

 ## Largest % increase since Mar 20
-I use the holding level on March 20 as the base for comparison since that's the bottom of this bear market -- so far.
+Holdings in these stocks have gone up mutiple times.
+I use March 20 as the base level for comparison since that's the bottom of this bear market -- so far.

 | Ticker    |  Company Name   | Mar 20 Holdings | Current Holdings | Change % |